redhat-et/foundation-models-for-documentation/manifests/milvus-rest-api/README.md

 <h2>Example Operations on Milvus</h2>

+> [!NOTE]
-The following rest api examples assume the below workflow since the vector ids will change depending on if the VectorInsert or VectorMultiInsert path is followed:
+> The following rest api examples assume the below workflow since the vector ids will change depending on if the
+> VectorInsert or VectorMultiInsert path is followed:

 ```mermaid
 graph TD;